Jernskegg/ci-portfolio-project-1/README.md

    * supported screens and browsers

-      The page is design to have a maximum of 1920x1080.
+      The page is design to have a maximum of 1920x1080 screen support.

-      4k resolution: hero image, news images fall out of proportions and form deforms.
+      4k resolution: hero image, news images fall out of proportions and form deforms

       desktop 1920x1080 to 1920x290. works as intended.